billthefarmer/diary/README.md

 ## Swipe left and right
 Swipe left and right in the diary will show the next or previous day, or in the custom calendar will show the next or previous month.

+## Swipe up and down
+Swipe up and down in the custom calendar will show previous or next year.

 ## Editing
 In markdown mode the floating **Edit** button floating above the page